Ekta25Mishra/Web-Based-Product-Management-and-Transaction-Interface/README.md

-# ShopSphere – E-Commerce Web Application

-ShopSphere is a shopping website built using React that allows users to browse products, add items to cart, and manage their shopping experience through a clean and responsive UI.
+Web-Based Product Management and Transaction Interface It is a shopping website built using React that allows users to browse products, add items to cart, and manage their shopping experience through a clean and responsive UI.

 ## Features
 - Product listing